-On 3 April 2018, KLCL and DPL achieved closing of the Keppel Cove Divestment for a total consideration of approximately RMB2,900 million (approximately \$\$597.1 million).
+On 3 April 2018, KLCL and DPL achieved closing of the Keppel Cove Divestment for a total consideration of approximately RMB2,900 million (approximately S\$597.1 million).
+Subsequent to the closing, Keppel Corporation no longer holds any interest in KCMH, Sunseacan Investment (HK) Company Limited and SYCZ.